Salix babylonica

-Salix babylonica (Babylon willow or weeping willow; 垂柳 (chuí liǔ)) is a species of willow native to dry areas of northern China, but cultivated for millennia elsewhere in Asia, being traded along the Silk Road to southwest Asia and Europe.
+Salix babylonica (Babylon willow or weeping willow; 垂柳 (chuí liǔ)) is a species of willow native to dry areas of northern China, Korea, Mongolia, Japan, and Siberia but cultivated for millennia elsewhere in Asia, being traded along the Silk Road to southwest Asia and Europe.

 Description

 Salix babylonica is a medium- to large-sized deciduous tree, growing up to 20–25 m tall.
 It grows rapidly, but has a short lifespan, between 40 and 75 years.
 The shoots are Yellowish-brown, with small buds.
 The leaves are alternate and spirally arranged, narrow, light green, 4–16 cm long and 0.5–2 cm broad, with finely serrate margins and long acuminate tips; they turn a gold-yellow in autumn.
 The flowers are arranged in catkins produced early in the spring; it is dioecious, with the male and female catkins on separate trees.

 Taxonomy

-Salix babylonica was described and named scientifically by Carolus Linnaeus in 1736, who knew the species as the pendulous-branched ("weeping") variant then recently introduced into the Clifford garden in Hartekamp in The Netherlands.
+Salix babylonica was described and named scientifically by Carl Linnaeus in 1736, who knew the species as the pendulous-branched ("weeping") variant then recently introduced into the Clifford garden in Hartekamp in The Netherlands.